HEAD OF THE LAKE AWARDS

 Frank came to LWRC as an accomplished rower and coach, and in 1975 ensured the longevity and autonomy of the club by leading the construction of its first independent boathouse.
 In 1979 Frank helped organize the first Head of the Lake and trained many competitors for it, including Sherri Cassuto.
 He remained a critical and irreplaceable presence at the club until he passed away in 2013 at the age of 91.

 Because of this dedication to the sport of rowing and commitment to Lake Washington Rowing Club, we honor Frank with both the Junior and Club All Points Trophies.

 Bob Ernst served as both the men's and women's rowing coach at the University of Washington during a 42-year association with the school.
 Bob also coached the U.S. Olympic women's rowing teams from 1976 to 1988.
 Over his coaching career, Bob was an eleven-time Pacific-10 Conference Coach of the Year, Women's Coach of the Year in 1987 and Men's Coach of the Year in 1990–1993, 1995–1997, 2003, 2004, and 2007.
 He was inducted into UC Irvine's athletic Hall of Fame in 1984, the National Rowing Foundation Hall of Fame in 1994, and the Collegiate Rowing Coaches Association (CRCA) Hall of Fame in 2015.

 During his time with the University of Washington, Bob helped provide support for the Head of the Lake and bolstered a relationship between the Husky teams and Lake Washington Rowing Club.
-To show our appreciate for his years of support and his dedication to collegiate rowing, we dedicated the Collegiate All Points Cup.
+For his years of support and his dedication to collegiate rowing, we honor Bob with the Collegiate All Points Cup.